The 10 Most Influential Ancient Greek Painters

 Parrhasius, apparently, wore a golden crown while Zeuxis appeared at the Olympic Games with his name embroidered with golden letters on his clothes and both painters boasted about being the best painter of all times.

-Pliny (Roman author, naturalist and natural philosopher (AD 23/24–79), in his book, Naturalis Historia, explains to us, how the two artists took part in a contest to decided who was the better painter, Zeuxis or Parrhasius.
+Pliny, the Roman author, explains to us, how the two artists took part in a contest to decided who was the better painter, Zeuxis or Parrhasius.

 Zeuxis forte was realism, he used the tricks of what today we call trompe-l’oeil, to bring his paintings to life.